etransteach/Agents/README.md

 For pyhton 3.11 pip install setuptools==80 has been tested; 3.10, ==70.

-For python 3.13 and 3.14 open interpreter installation fail, I uploaded the log.
+For python 3.13 and 3.14 open interpreter installations fail, I uploaded the log.